LaughingLeader/bg3-syntax/README.md

 ## Warning: Work-in-Progress

-This is a vscode extension for adding language support for Divinity: Original Sin 2 - Definitive Edition stats files (.txt).
+This is a vscode extension for adding syntax highlighting support for Divinity: Original Sin 2 - Definitive Edition stats files (.txt) and behavior scripting files (.charScript, .itemScript, .gameScript).

-Currently features syntax highlighting.